-• Provide more students with effective mathematics intervention, both within the school day and beyond.
+Provide more students with effective mathematics intervention, both within the school day and beyond.

-Action Step Anticipated Start/Completion Date Provide effective intervention in mathematics through after-sch be assigned when students are not passing math classes, have not proficient on PSSA/Keystone Exams.
-2023-11- 01 2026-04- 30 Lead Person/Position Material/Resources/Supports Needed Com Step?
+Action Step Anticipated Start/Completion Date Provide effective intervention in mathematics through after-school, summer, and/or in-school intervention.
+This intervention should be assigned when students are not passing math classes, have areas of need shown on common curriculum assessments, and/or are not proficient on PSSA/Keystone Exams.
+2023-11- 01 2026- 04-30 Lead Person/Position Material/Resources/Supports Needed PD Step?
+Com Step?
 Principals and Assistant Principals Director of Elementary and Secondary Education Intervention resources aligned with essential curriculum standards/objectives.
 Yes

-Anticipated Output Monitoring/Evaluation (People, Frequency, and Method) Increase the amount of students involved Monitor the types/amount of intervention opportunities available for students in mathematics and measure in mathematics intervention. how many students participate in these interventions (quarterly by marking period)
+Anticipated Output Monitoring/Evaluation (People, Frequency, and Method) Increase the amount of Monitor the types/amount of intervention opportunities available for students involved in students in mathematics and measure how many students participate in mathematics intervention. these interventions (quarterly by marking period)